jarrettv/Mini-V/docs/BuildGuide.md

   <img width="600" src="../images/23_belts.jpg">
 </p>

+### X-carriage

+* Remove the supports from the magnet areas
+* Add the 0.5x0.25x0.125" SaCo magnets (10), they should be a tight firm fit with zero wiggle room

+> [!NOTE]
+> Make sure the polarity of each set of magnets are attracting together, otherwise you'll get poor hold

+* Screw it on the X-carriage using M3x8 (4) screws
+  * Note: I find the best print quality with a light tighten, too much and the carriage begins to rock
+* Now clip in the bels using the (self-made) pins (2) or M3x35 (2) screws

+### Tension belts and tramming

+* Start tightening the belts using the knobs in the back
+* Periodically check that all the belts are aligning on the bearings properly
+* Keep tightening the belts and periodically pluck the back belts to check the tone
+* Also, move the gantry as far back as possible
+  * If the XY joints are both touching the back equally, you did a good job!

+> [!IMPORTANT]
+> We will dial in the belt tension later using our ShakeTune

-## Add Z Motors
+## Bed
 * Turn the printer upside down
 * Mount all three integrated lead-screw motors using M3x6 (9)

-## Bottom Panel
-* Panel should fit in under front motor connectors
-* Add clips
-*
+* You can route the wires as you wish

-## Front Bed Rail Mounts
+### Front Bed Rail Mounts
-* Add M5x80mm (2) steel rods to mounts
+* Add M5x80mm (2) steel rods to mounts using your favorite hammer like tool
 * Attach to rail using M3x8 (4)

+> [!IMPORTANT]
+> The lead screw should be almost perfectly centered when at the lowest position

 * Next add POM nut, twist on and screw down using M3x8 (2)
-* Note: top may tighter than bottom, that is normal it should square up
 * Test the up and down movement has no binding

+### Kinematic Bed Mounts
 * Add the 5x10x20 strong magnets to carriers
 * Screw on the cover to keep magnets from sliding out
-* Add on to the 80mm steel rods
+* Slide onto the end of the 80mm steel rods

-## Bed Kinematics
+### Bed Prep
+* If your bed doesn't have integrated magnets, add the magnet sheet to the top of the bed
+* Add the heater sheet to the underside of the bed
+  * Note: pay attention to the routing of the wires doesn't interfer with the rear middle mount
 * Use M4x10 (3) to screw on 10mm balls using 2 washers for spacing
-* Test fit bed, should fit firmly in place with very little movement
+* Test fit bed and check that it fits firmly in place with very little movement
+  * The magnets should hold the bed firmly, even when upside down

+> [!CAUTION]
+> Not a problem, but a small amount of movement is possible if you yank on the bed

+### Bed wiring
+* Add some cable sleeve and route the wires thru the hole near the Z1 lead screw
+* Allow enough slack for the bed to move the full range but not so much it catches on anything

+## Electronics

+> [!CAUTION]
+> This build requires mains wiring, only proceed if you are certified to work with high voltages

+## Bottom Panel
+* Panel should fit in under front motor connectors
+* Add clips
+*

 ## PSU
 * For each PSU mount, add some 3mm thick foam between bracket and deck panel